 - Before your visit, write down questions you want answered.

-- At the visit, write down the name of a new diagnosis, and any new medicines, treatments, or tests.
+new diagnosis, and any new medicines, treatments, or tests.
 Also write down any new

 - Know why a new medicine or treatment is prescribed and how it will help your child.
-Also know what the side effects are.

 - Ask if your child’s condition can be treated in other ways.